 Religion often leads to atrocities

 Some of the most violent crimes in human history have been motivated by religious fanaticism.
 From the Crusades and the Holy Inquisition to the September 11th attacks, religion can often fuel violence, war, and massacres.
+Let’s not forget the Taliban’s religious extremism, which has put a nation of women at risk and in danger throughout Afghanistan (as Malala can attest).
 Indeed, psychological studies show that people are more likely to justify acts of violence and aggression when they are provided with a religious justification.

 Religion is the opium of the people

-Bottom line: Religion has been with us since the dawn of humanity.
+The Bottom Line: Religion has been with us since the dawn of humanity.
 Deeply linked to identity, morality, and many of the things that matter to us the most, it is a powerful motivator of human behavior, for better or for worse.
-It can bring out the best and worse in people, unite and divide them like nothing else.
+Do you think religion brings out the best or worst in people?
+Does it unite or divide society?